asiimwedismas/track-it/README.md

 # Track-it

 This is a back-end rails app for tracking things.
-It does not enforce the items to track, that is left to you as the user.
-For example, in the field of finance you could want to track how much you spend on non-essentail items like soft drinks.
+It does not enforce the items to track.
+That is left to you as the user.
+For example, in the field of finance you might want to track how much you spend on non-essential items like soft drinks.
 Simply create categories for the items you wish to track and know how much you spend on said items.
+Built with Rails framework.

 ## Built With